 Cypress family, HINOKI KA [Japanese], BO KE [Chinese].

-A family of twenty-eight (many monotypic) genera and 142 species.
+A family of twenty-seven (many monotypic) genera and 142 species.
 That makes it the largest conifer family in terms of genera, and the third-largest in terms of species.
 Syn.: Cupressoideae Rich. ex Sweet 1826; Cupresseae Rich. ex Dumort.
 1827; Cunninghamieae Zucc. ex Endl.
 1842 (James L. Reveal email 1998.12.31).
 The family was formerly divided between Cupressaceae sensu stricto (genera with leaves opposite in four ranks or whorled) and Taxodiaceae (leaves mostly alternate).
 Foliage characters, however, are seldom used as grounds for discriminating between families.
 All genera treated here have seed cones in which the bract-scale complexes are fused for most of their common length, the 1-20 ovules are erect (but may invert with maturity), and the paired seed wings, if present, are derived from the seed coat (Eckenwalder 1976, Watson and Eckenwalder 1993).
 Recent study of plastid (rbcL) DNA sequences has further confirmed the close relationship between the Cupressaceae s.str. and the genera formerly assigned to the Taxodiaceae.

 The Cupressaceae are found in the fossil record since the Jurassic; specifically, since 197-190 million years ago, represented by the extinct species Austrohamia minuta (Escapa et al. 2008 in Rothwell et al. 2012).